 Q: How does AWS KMS compare to AWS CloudHSM?

 AWS CloudHSM provides you with a FIPS 140-2 Level 3 overall validated single-tenant HSM cluster in your Amazon Virtual Private Cloud (VPC) to store and use your keys.
 You have exclusive control over how your keys are used via an authentication mechanism independent from AWS.
 You interact with keys in your AWS CloudHSM cluster similar to the way you interact with your applications running in Amazon EC2.
 You can use AWS CloudHSM to support a variety of use cases, such as Digital Rights Management (DRM), Public Key Infrastructure (PKI), document signing, and cryptographic functions using PKCS#11, Java JCE, or Microsoft CNG interfaces.

 AWS KMS allows you to create and control the encryption keys used by your applications and supported AWS services in multiple regions around the world from a single console.
-The service uses a FIPS 140-2 validated HSM to protect the security of your keys.
+The service uses an FIPS HSM that has been validated under FIPS 140-2, or are in the process of being validated, to protect the security of your keys.
 Centralized management of all your keys in AWS KMS lets you enforce who can use your keys under which conditions, when they get rotated, and who can manage them.
 AWS KMS integration with AWS CloudTrail gives you the ability to audit the use of your keys to support your regulatory and compliance activities.
 You interact with AWS KMS from your applications using the AWS SDK if you want to call the service APIs directly, via other AWS services that are integrated with KMS or by using the AWS Encryption SDK if you want to perform client-side encryption.